Kotlin/kotlinx-nodejs/README.md

 Keep in mind that these sources are generated with [Dukat](https://github.com/Kotlin/dukat) and **are not supposed to be edited manually**.
 Please do not send pull requests to this repository directly.
 Instead, please file an issue about the improvements you have in mind – we can then adjust the generator tool accordingly.

 ## Setup
-To add `kotlinx-nodejs` to your project, make sure you have bintray added to your repositories.
+To add `kotlinx-nodejs` to your project, make sure you have jcenter added to your repositories.
 You can then add a dependency:

 ```kotlin
 repositories {